Every year in June, horses thunder down “the Championship Track” at Belmont Park in Elmont, NY.

 There are a few types of bets you can place in the Belmont Stakes and on horse racing, in general.

-The three straight bets are win, place and show.
+The three straight bets are win, place, and show.

 Exotic wagers can get you a bigger payout, but the chances of winning them are lower.
+The exotic bets are where things get interesting, as the odds can skyrocket in a flash.

-These are the core exotic bets.
-However, there is a world of bets beyond this that a little research will uncover.
+There is a world of bets beyond this that a little research will uncover.

-Past winners of the Belmont Stakes
+Here are all the winners of the Belmont Stakes:

 Year | Horse | Jockey | Time |